Center-for-Digital-Narrative/elmcip/doc/offline.md

 ### Getting clean

 Make sure you don't have any local changes applied to your file system before continuing.
-GIT will tell you if you have.
+Git will tell you if you so have.

     git status

-If your system is clean, run: `git reset --hard`.
-This remove any local changes to files.
-Note this will not remove files GIT do not know.
-Rerun `git status` to verify that your system are really clean.
-Want to learn more about GIt, try reading [Pro Git](http://progit.org) or any git book available.
+For more read our [Git documentation](git.md)

 ### Reset